 As a property owner in Florida, homestead exemption is one way to reduce the amount of real estate taxes you pay on your residential property.

-Homestead exemption is $25,000 deducted from your assessed value before the taxes are calculated plus an additional $25,000 homestead exemption applied to the assessed value above $50,000.
+Homestead exemption is $25,000 deducted from your assessed value before the taxes are calculated plus an additional homestead exemption up to $25,000 applied to the assessed value above $50,000.
 The additional exemption does not apply to school taxes.
 The year after you qualify for homestead exemption, your assessed value cannot increase more than 3% per year, or the increase in the consumer price index, whichever is lower.
 The increase is not automatic since the assessed value cannot be greater than the market value.

 - Florida voter's information card OR a declaration of domicile recorded with the Clerk of the Court.